Henry Eli White: Personal life

-His architectural career ended abruptly with the onset of the Depression, when new projects dried up completely.
+His architectural career ended abruptly with the onset of the Great Depression in Australia, when new projects dried up completely.
 In 1930 he won a competition for a college to be built in Auckland, and soon moved there and closed the Sydney office, but it did not eventuate.
-His activities other than owning a farm near Hamilton NZ in the next few years are unknown.
+His activities in the next few years, other than owning a farm near Hamilton, are unknown.
 By 1935 he was back in Sydney at his (heavily mortgaged) Point Piper house, which became a reception centre managed by Claire Whitcombe from New Zealand, who supplanted his wife.
 Though replacing his car with an older one, he kept his yacht, sailing and winning races in 1936.
 He proposed a 9-storey block of flats for his houses' garden in 1937, but this was rejected by Woollahra Council.

-In 1940 he started a new venture, opening a dolomite quarry at George's Plains, near Bathurst, but it closed in 1948 not having earned much, when he finally sold the Point Piper house and moved to a small flat at Kings Cross with Claire.
+In 1940 he started a new venture, opening a dolomite quarry at Georges Plains, near Bathurst, but after disappointing earnings closed it in 1948 when he finally sold the Point Piper house and moved to a small flat at Kings Cross with Claire.

 He died there aged 75 on 3 March 1952, survived by his estranged wife and two sons, and was cremated with Anglican rites.
 He had reputedly earned over £1 million in architectural fees in his heyday, but after 22 years with no architectural work, his probate was only valued at £1147.